+Our environmental, health and safety management system ("EHSMS") revolves around four main components: Plan, Do, Check, and Act.
+Our safety management team, called Safety First!, is designed around these four processes and is responsible for developing, maintaining and administering our EHSMS by assisting operations teams, providing training to ensure local teams are aware of and using safe practices, and auditing and monitoring safety performance.
+Our EHSMS is based on legal requirements and hazards that our employees face daily.

-Our environmental, health and safety management system ("EHSMS") revolves around four main components, "plan," "do," "check" and "act."
-As to "plan," our Health & Safety Culture Policy, drafted by members of our Senior Executive Team, highlights the tenets of our commitment to safe culture.
-We are subject to certain environmental, health, and safety laws and regulations in countries, states, provinces, and localities in which we operate.
-Our health and safety programs are designed around global standards with appropriate variations addressing the multiple jurisdictions, regulations, hazards, and unique working environments where we operate.
-As to "do," and based on hazard assessment, the Company evaluates each task, creating or modifying standard operating procedures and work instructions.
-WillScot Mobile Mini provides safety and health training that exceeds regulatory requirements in line with employees' tasks and the hazards they face during the completion of daily tasks.
-As it pertains to "check," our corporate safety team conducts regular audits, and where deficiencies or corrective actions are needed, action plans are prepared, executed and tracked to closure.
-Lastly, as it pertains to "act," among other initiatives, we have partnered with our insurers for several years to conduct external audits of our safety management system and practices.
-The Company uses these results to continuously update our EHSMS.1
+Plan: Our Health & Safety Culture Policy, drafted by members of our Senior Executive Team, highlights the tenets of our commitment to safe culture.
+We are subject to certain environmental, health and safety laws and regulations in the countries, states, provinces, and localities in which we operate.
+Our health and safety programs are designed around global standards with appropriate variations addressing the multiple jurisdictions, regulations, hazards and unique working environments where we operate.
+Hazard assessments are regularly conducted to reveal issues and trends and determine root causes.

-1We follow US Centers for Disease Control and Prevention, Occupational Safety and Health Administration and/or applicable country, state, and local guidelines at the locations where we operate.
-We provide masks and hand sanitizer to our visitors, customers, and employees as desired.
-We also meet all client requirements for site access or general compliance with their required COVID protocols.
-We remain flexible to the situation, and keep our employees informed of the current best guidance, as provided by professionals and experts.
+Do: Based on our hazard assessments the Company evaluates each task, creating or modifying standard operating procedures and work instructions.
+We provide safety and health training that exceeds regulatory requirements in line with employees' tasks and the hazards they face during the completion of daily tasks.

+Check: Our corporate safety team conducts regular audits, and where deficiencies or corrective actions are needed, action plans are prepared, executed and tracked to closure.
+We focus on leading indicators as a better and more reliable gauge of organizational health than lagging indicators.
+This allows us to stay ahead of incident management behaviors, conditions or issues that can be corrected before an incident occurs.
+We use Safety Scorecards to track the safety performance of our drivers, branches and divisions.
+Our scorecards include safety-leading indicators, allowing us to spot trends and prevent them from becoming problems.
+These leading indicators are reported and discussed no less than monthly in each region we operate in.

+Act: Among other initiatives, we have partnered with our insurers for several years to conduct external audits of our safety management system and practices.
+Seasoned safety auditors from the insurer visit and assess our operational safety practices to look for injury potential based on the latest trends at select branch locations.
+The Company uses these results to continuously update our EHSMS.
+We continue to focus on the root cause of our incidents, changing our approach as needed to target trending safety metrics.